Fulla (doll): Islamic values

 She is named for a fragrant jasmine flower found only in the Middle East.
 Her personality was designed to be "loving, caring, honest, and respect[ing of] her mother and father.
 She's good to her friends.
 She's honest and doesn't lie.
 She likes reading.
 She also likes and admires sophisticated fashion."
 Fulla has two best friends, Yasmeen (dirty blonde hair) and Nada (dark red hair), as well as a little brother and sister.
-An older protective brother is in development for her (never released), as well as a teacher and doctor Fulla, which are two careers that Fulla's creators believe to be respectable.
+An older protective brother was in development for her but was never released, as well as a teacher and doctor Fulla that are yet to be released, which are two careers that Fulla's creators believe to be respectable.
 Fulla will not have a boyfriend, because traditional Muslims do not believe in romantic relationships out of wedlock.
 Fulla's creators believe that Muslim parents become angry by the Western-inspired changes in views on sexuality, especially outside of marriage, meaning that Fulla is supposed to show traditional Islamic values and social order.
 She does, however, have many costumes, in addition to the hijab, that reflect the everyday wear of Muslim girls nowadays in some Middle Eastern countries that conform to Muslim values, yet are still considered fashionable in the West.

 Advertising

-In Saudi Arabia, animated commercials display Fulla's life, such as showing the doll reciting her morning Fajr, baking a cake to surprise her friend, or reading a book at bedtime.
-Abidin says that these scenes are "designed to convey Fulla's values" and show what behaviour Fulla is promoting.
+In Saudi Arabia, animated commercials display Fulla's life, such as showing the doll reciting her morning fajr, baking a cake to surprise her friend, or reading a book at bedtime.
+Abidin says that these scenes are "designed to convey Fulla's values" and show what behavior Fulla is promoting.
 Often, her commercials begin with her singing in a high voice in Arabic: "She will soon be by my side, and I can tell her my deepest secrets".
-Another series of commercials advertises her to be family-orientated, showing a group of Syrian actresses displaying Fulla silverware, stationery, and accessories.
+Another series of commercials advertise her to be family-orientated, showing a group of Syrian actresses displaying Fulla silverware, stationery, and accessories.
 Fulla's commercials often promote modest outfits, such as one which warned, "When you take Fulla out of the house, don't forget her new spring abaya!"